 Transmural Systems carries out device deployment routines ahead of procedures to ensure patient eligibility and to get the right device fit for patients.
 This process involves the production of 3D printed replicas of patient anatomy created from CT scans of each patient which are used to verify the sizing and placement of the devices in a practice setting ahead of any real procedure taking place.

-Traditionally, Transmural Systems created these 3D models in-house - using software to transform the 2D images into a 3D model before printing on their Formlabs 3D printers.
+Traditionally, Transmural Systems created these 3D models in-house - using software to transform the 2D images into a 3D model before printing.
 While the end results were fantastic, Koosha and the team realized that the process was incredibly time consuming - taking around a week to complete each 3D model.

 The team looked at outsourcing the creation of 3D anatomical models, but while this addressed the productivity challenges, it brought further cost challenges.
 Furthermore, now that the team had seen the value and benefit of using 3D models, and not having them was no longer an option.

 “Being able to show the models on a screen was fine, but after having the actual printed hearts in your hand really makes a huge difference and you really get a better understanding of the anatomy”, says Koosha.

 He continues, “Printing on a 1:1 scale was incredibly costly using external vendors as we typically work with patients with dilated hearts, whose hearts are much bigger than a normal heart.
 We can’t scale down models as accuracy is incredibly important and we want to be able to fit our devices into the models.”

 "Using Axial 3D we can have a CT scan processed into a 3D model and sent to our 3D printer in a matter of hours"